Xkalin1990/LutSmith/README.md

 # open lutsmith.html in any modern browser
 ```

-Or use the hosted version at `https://Xkalin1990.github.io/LutSmith/` (enable GitHub Pages in repository settings to serve it).
+Or use the hosted version at `[https://Xkalin1990.github.io/LutSmith/](https://xkalin1990.github.io/LutSmith/index.html)`

 Because everything runs locally in the browser, your photos are never uploaded anywhere.